Ptosis – Droopy Eyelid Treatment

 There will be some swelling and bruising around the eye and cheek area.
 Because the eye will now have more exposure, we will provide you with artificial to help keep it lubricated after your surgery.
 Your sutures will usually be removed in about one week, and most patients can return to work at that time.
 Bruising can last up to two weeks.
 Some swelling can come and go over a few weeks or sooner, but it is not dramatic.

 The cost of this procedure with Dr. Schlessinger is variable depending on the patient.
 For instance, some patients require just a minor adjustment to the levator muscle.
 Others require full blepharoplasty, plus an adjustment to that muscle.
 During your consultation, we can give you a good idea of what the potential cost of your surgery will be.
 If the ptosis is causing visual impairments, it may be caused by health issues.

 Before & After Cases of Our Ptosis Repair Procedure

-Dermatochalasis is common condition characterized by the presence of loose, redundant eyelid skin.
+Dermatochalasis is a common condition characterized by the presence of loose, redundant eyelid skin.
 It is a very common sign of aging and in general begins in middle age.
 Patients with severe dermatochalasis experience heaviness around the eyes, brow-aches, eyelashes in the visual field, and reduction of the superior visual field.
 Lower eyelid dermatochalasis is considered a cosmetic issue unless the excess skin and prolapsed fat are so extreme that the patient is unable to be fitted with bifocals.
-Dermatochalasis is treated surgically by a procedure called a blepharoplasty.
+Dermatochalasis is treated surgically by a procedure called blepharoplasty.

 Floppy Eyelid Syndrome: